sparkflows/sparkflows-docs/docs/tutorials/data-cleaning/string-to-date-timefunctions.rst

 String To Date Timefunctions
 ============================

 This workflow reads a CSV file.
-It then convert it into stringtodate and then to timefunctions and prints the results.
+It then converts it into stringtodate and then to timefunctions and prints the results.

-Worklow
+Workflow
 -------

 Below is the workflow.
 It does the following:

 * Reads a CSV file.
-* It then convert it into stringtodate using stringtodate Node.
+* It then converts it into stringtodate using stringtodate Node.
 * Convert it into timefunctions using timefunctions Node.
-* prints the results.
+* Prints the results.

 .. figure:: ../../_assets/tutorials/data-cleaning/string-to-date-timefunctions/1.PNG
    :alt: String To Date Timefunctions